mist64/cbmsrc/README.md

 ## DOS_8250

-The CBM 8250/8050/4040 DOS V2.7 source (1981).
+The CBM 8250/8050/1001/4040 DOS V2.7 source (1981).
 Extracted from old-dos-sources.d81 from Steve Gray's [Dennis Jarvis Page](http://6502.org/users/sjgray/dj/) and converted to LF line breaks and LST-style indenting.

-* The same ROM binary will work on the 8250 (DS/QD), the 8050 (SS/QD) and the 4040 (SS/DD), the differences will be handled at runtime (symbols "NSIDES", "DOS").
+* The same ROM binary will work on the 8250 (DS/QD), the 8050 (SS/QD), the SFD-1001 (DS/QD, single drive) and the 4040 (SS/DD), the differences will be handled at runtime (symbols "NSIDES", "DOS").
 * Comments in the source call this "SUPER DOS".
 * This only contains the DOS and IEEE code.
-The controller is in CONTROLLER_8250.
+The controller is in CONTROLLER_8250/CONTROLLER_1001.

 ## DOS_8060_REC